What size is the cancer?

 There are three grades of invasive breast cancer:

-- grade 1 (well differentiated) – the cancer cells look most like normal cells and are usually slow-growing
+grade 1 – looks most like normal breast cells and is usually slow-growing

-- grade 2 (moderately differentiated) – the cancer cells look less like normal cells are growing faster
+grade 2 – looks less like normal cells and is growing faster

-People with grade 3 invasive breast cancers are more likely to be offered chemotherapy to help destroy any cancer cells that may have spread as a result of the cancer being faster growing.
+Generally, people with grade 3 invasive breast cancers are more likely to be offered chemotherapy, to help destroy any cancer cells that may have spread as a result of the cancer being faster growing.

 Ductal carcinoma in situ (DCIS)